 To create a new dashboard, navigate to "Dashboards" and choose either "My dashboards" or "List dashboards":

 Click the "Create new" button on the top right-hand side:

 After creating your dashboard, you will be directed to the dashboard edit page.
-From there click any of the "add widget" button to bring up the widget browser.
+From there, click either of the "add widget" buttons to bring up the widget browser.

-"Sales cost by channels" show the cost of all your sales excluding those in cancelled status broken down by channels.
+"Sales cost by channels" displays the cost of all your sales (excluding those in the "Cancelled" status), broken down by channels.

 Filter a widget

 This screen displays all available filters along with a live preview of the widget.
-You can also access the dashboards filters from this screen allowing you to make adjustments to those if needed.
+You can also access the dashboards filters from this screen, allowing you to make adjustments to those if needed.

 Clone a widget

 When you create a dashboard, you might find you want multiple widgets with the same base data but slightly different settings.

-Save the dashboard to persist your changes.
+Save the dashboard to keep your changes.

 Change dashboard filters

-If you have a lot of channels, you can choose the relevant ones for you in "channels".
+If you have a lot of channels, you can choose the relevant ones for you in "Channels".